Early Indicators of Joint Problems

 We are all familiar with the saying “If you don’t use it, you lose it”.
 Well, the same is true for dogs.
 They will also lose muscle mass due to decreased activity as their joint health slowly declines.
-Therefore it is a good idea to every once in a while run you hands over your dog’s body, especially the leg muscles.
+Therefore it is a good idea to every once in a while run your hands over your dog’s body, especially the leg muscles.
 Everything should be solid and symmetrical.
 This video shows you how to measure your dog’s muscle mass.

 Sometimes if a particular joint is bothering your dog, they may begin to lick at it, especially during times of rest when they are just lying around.
 They do this to pacify the discomfort.
 You also may notice a color change in the fur around this joint from saliva staining.

 Shaking or trembling:

 If your dog is shaking or trembling more often than usual, especially at rest, this could be an indicator that there is underlying chronic pain.

 Chronic pain can cause emotional changes in your dog, including detachment and uncharacteristic aggression.
 Obviously, this would be a red flag, especially for a dog who is normally very friendly and outgoing.
 A dog that doesn’t feel good may stop running to greet you at the door, try to avoid contact, or even become aggressive.
 If your dog is hiding or being atypically antisocial, it could indicate that they’re uncomfortable.
 Any noticeable and sustained change in behavior can be a cause for concern.